Course overview

 You'll receive a digital badge to showcase your knowledge once you complete Scrum Essentials.
 This microcredential badge never expires.

-Scrum Essentials is a great introductory option for people looking for a fast, concise way to understand the basics.
-CSM presents a deeper dive and opens up more opportunities for growing your scrum skills and agile capabilities.
+Scrum Essentials is a great introductory option for people who want to master the basics of scrum.
+On the other hand, CSM presents a deeper dive and opens up more opportunities for growing your scrum skills and agile capabilities.
 Neither is a prerequisite for the other.

-If you've already taken any of the courses within the CSM, CSPO, or CSD track, but it's been a while, you may find value in revisiting the basics with the Scrum Essentials course.
+If you've already taken any of the courses within the CSM, CSPO, or CSD track, you may find value in revisiting the basics with the Scrum Essentials course; however, they will be the same basics you learned about in your certification courses.

 Have additional questions?